devfred78/syracuse/README_pypi.md

 > For example, if one takes n = 6, the sequence for the Collatz conjecture would be:
 > 6, 3, 10, 5, 16, 8, 4, 2, 1.

-The Collatz conjecture asserts that this sequence will always eventually reach the value 1, no matter what positive integer n one starts with.
 Although the conjecture has been computationally tested for extremely large values, it remains unproven to this day.

 ### The compressed form